Brideau/pokelyzer/README.md

 ### Jul 30, 2016 ~10:30AM EDT

-This patch adds an extra column that gives us the ability to assign different Pokemon records to different "eras" - a very useful thing to have when doing historical analysis.
+This patch adds an extra column that gives us the ability to assign different Pokemon records to different "eras" - a very useful thing to have when doing historical analysis, especially since the recent changes that switched around all the nests.

 Simply stop your server, and run this SQL: